Benefit payments are issued on a monthly basis via Electronic Direct Deposit or check.

 To sign up for EDD, download and send in an Electronic Direct Deposit (EDD) form.
 My Account users can also sign up for EDD or update their bank information online.

-If a complete and accurate EDD form is received by the 15th of the month, direct deposit will be effective for benefit payments issued at the end of that month.
-The same deadline applies when changing an existing direct deposit to a different account or financial institution.
+New retiree EDD requests - If a complete and accurate EDD form is received by the 12th of the month, direct deposit will be effective for benefit payments issued at the end of that month.

-EDD is not yet available for banks outside of the United States.
+EDD is not available for banks outside of the United States.

 Pension checks are mailed on the last business day of the month.

-Retirees who do not receive their pension check by the second Tuesday of a month should contact NHRS.
+Retirees who do not receive their pension check by the second Tuesday of a month should contact NHRS at (603) 410-3694 or email@example.com.

 The net monthly benefit payment may change as a result of one or more of the following factors: